 Aortic Stenosis - Symptoms, Diagnosis & Treatment

-As a former patient that required aortic valve replacement surgery due to this type of heart disease, I created this page to help you answer these and other questions.
+As a former patient that required aortic valve replacement surgery due to this disease, I recently filmed this video with Dr. Marc Gillinov, a leading cardiac surgeon from the Cleveland Clinic and co-author of Heart 411, to help you learn about aortic stenosis.

 What Is Aortic Stenosis?

 In the simplest terms, this heart valve disorder is a condition in which your aortic valve has become narrowed.
 When a valve becomes narrow, or stenotic, it can negatively impact the flow of blood through the heart and the body.
 There are many different causes of of this disease including congenital birth defects, infections, and degenerative conditions (like aging).